couchbase-examples/java-springboot-quickstart/README.md

 docker run -d --name springboot-container -p 9440:8080 java-springboot-quickstart -e DB_CONN_STR=<connection_string> -e DB_USERNAME=<username> -e DB_PASSWORD=<password>
 ```

-Note: The `application.properties` file has the connection information to connect to your Capella cluster.
-You can also pass the connection information as environment variables to the Docker container.
+Note: You can pass the connection information as environment variables to the Docker container or include a `.env` file in your Docker build context.
-If you choose not to pass the environment variables, you can update the `application.properties` file in the `src/main/resources` folder.

 ### Verifying the Application